Emma-Gairin/RadarOmics/README.md

 - method = **"pca"**,
 - method = **"lda"**.

-**plot_radar()**  - used to generate radar plots displaying the values from **dim_reduction** for each sample and each biological category.
-One radar plot is produced for each group of samples (default grouping is the "group" column of the sample information data frame, unless otherwise specified using _radar_grouping_).
-The order of categories in the radar plot follows the order of biological categories in the biological information file unless a different order is specified by the user.
+**plot_radar()**  - used to generate radar charts displaying the values from **dim_reduction** for each sample and each biological category.
+One radar chart is produced for each group of samples (default grouping is the "group" column of the sample information data frame, unless otherwise specified using _radar_grouping_).
+The order of categories in the radar chart follows the order of biological categories in the biological information file unless a different order is specified by the user.
 Users can modify the colour of each sample using the argument _colour_sample_ and/or the colour of the average line of each radar using _colour_average_ (see [example #1 radar customisation](#colour-customisation)).

 Users can mix-and-match methods and manually create the table to feed into **plot_radar()**, in particular if some biological categories have too few samples to be analysed with method = **"pca"** or **"lda"**.
-Similarly, users can also run **dim_reduction()** on multiple types of datasets (_e.g.,_ combining RNAseq expression levels with metabolomics or with phenotype information), or add phenotypic information to the **dim_reduction()** output, before visualising the results in the radarplot with **plot_radar()**.
+Similarly, users can also run **dim_reduction()** on multiple types of datasets (_e.g.,_ combining RNAseq expression levels with metabolomics or with phenotype information), or add phenotypic information to the **dim_reduction()** output, before visualising the results in the radar chart with **plot_radar()**.

 While we provide a few options for text size and colour coding as part of **plot_radar()**, we recommend exporting the output of **plot_radar()** as a PDF with **ggsave("radar.pdf")** or as an SVG and manually editing the radars using vector graphics software to obtain publication-quality visuals (we use [Inkscape](https://inkscape.org/)).
 For instance, colour shading can be added as a background to highlight biological categories belonging to similar processes (_e.g.,_ highlighting energy metabolism, endocrine processes, _etc._).